GSA-TTS/FAC-transition-site/src/status/findings.md

 # FAC findings updates

 Because the FAC search is currently limited to UEI-only, we'll be providing a daily export of new submissions with findings.
-These workbooks will provide a summary of audits with findings submitted each day.
-Audits without findings aren't included.
+These workbooks will provide a summary of audits with findings submitted each day. **Audits without findings aren't included.**

 If you need additional fields, please [contact the FAC helpdesk](https://support.fac.gov/hc/en-us/requests/new).

 ## About the workbooks

 The workbooks below provide a summary of audits that had findings.
+Each workbook represents one day of submissions.

-The workbook `2024-03-17-findings.xlsx` gathers all audits accepted by the FAC on March 17th that had findings.
-It does not list *all* audits accepted that day; only audits that had findings.
+For example, workbook `2024-03-17-findings.xlsx` includes all audits with findings accepted by the FAC on March 17th.
+It doesn't include audits that didn't have findings.

-Each workbook has multiple sheets.
+Each workbook has multiple tabs.

-* The first set of sheets are numbered; these are by-agency.
-A tab named "84" will contain all awards/findings for ALNs beginning with the number `84`.
+The first set of tabs are numbered by agency.
+A tab named "84" will contain all audits with findings for awards with ALNs beginning with the number `84`.

-* The second set of sheets are arranged by cognizance and oversight.
-The tab `COG-93` will contain all audits (with findings) for which HHS is cognizant; the tab `OVER-84` will contain all audits for which Education has oversight.
+The second set of tabs represent cognizance and oversight.
+The tab `COG-93` will contain all audits with findings that have HHS for their cognizant agency.
+The tab `OVER-84` will contain all audits with findings that have Education for their oversight agency.

-The data in the first set of tabs (by-agency) and the second set of tabs (by-cog/over) is the same.
-It is just two different ways of looking at the same information.
+The data in the first set of tabs and the second set of tabs is the same.
+It's two different ways of looking at the same information.

-Each sheet in the workbook has the following columns:
+Each tab in the workbook has the following columns:

 * `report_id`, which is hyperlinked to the Single Audit Report for that submission.
 * `auditee_name`, which is hyperlinked to the summary page for the audit on [fac.gov](https://fac.gov/)